zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    from azure.identity.aio import DefaultAzureCredential from semantic_kernel.agents.azure_ai import AzureAIAgent, AzureAIAgentSettings from semantic_kernel.functions import kernel_function
+   from typing import Annotated
     ```

+1. Near the bottom of the file, find the comment **Create a Plugin for the email functionality**, and add the following code to define a class for a plugin containing a function that your agent will use to send email:

+    ```python
+   # Create a Plugin for the email functionality
+   class EmailPlugin:
+       """A Plugin to simulate email functionality."""

+       @kernel_function(description="Sends an email.")
+       def send_email(self,
+                      to: Annotated[str, "Who to send the email to"],
+                      subject: Annotated[str, "The subject of the email."],
+                      body: Annotated[str, "The text body of the email."]): print("\nTo:", to)
+           print("Subject:", subject)
+           print(body, "\n")
+    ```

+    > **Note**: The function *simulates* sending an email by printing it to the console.
+In a real application, you'd use an SMTP service or similar to actually send the email!

-1. In the **create_expense_claim** function, find the comment **Get configuration settings**, and add the following code to load the configuration file and create an **AzureAIAgentSettings** object (which will automatically include the Azure AI Agent settings from the configuration).
+1. Back up above the new **EmailPlugin** class code, in the **create_expense_claim** function, find the comment **Get configuration settings**, and add the following code to load the configuration file and create an **AzureAIAgentSettings** object (which will automatically include the Azure AI Agent settings from the configuration).

+    (Be sure to maintain the indentation level)

     ```python
    # Get configuration settings